Douglas Luiz: Juventus

 On 30 June 2024, Luiz joined Serie A side Juventus for a €50 million fee, plus €1.5 million in add-ons, signing a five-year contract with the Italian club.
 As part of a separate transaction, Samuel Iling-Junior and Enzo Barrenechea joined Aston Villa on permanent deals.
 The transfer was in part attributed to Aston Villa's need to comply with Profit and Sustainability Rules (PSR), which forced them to sell one of their key players.
 His debut for the club came in a 3–0 victory over Como on 19 August 2024.
 A month later, on 17 September, he made his UEFA Champions League debut in a 3–1 victory over PSV Eindhoven.

 Loan to Nottingham Forest

 On 21 August 2025, Luiz joined Premier League side Nottingham Forest on loan for the remainder of the season with a conditional obligation to make the deal permanent.
+In September he was withdrawn injured at half-time of the 2–2 draw against Real Betis.
+He was declared unlikely to play until after the international break.
+On 1 November Luiz was substituted, fourteen minutes into the 2–2 draw against Manchester United, having indicated a problem with his hamstring.
+He missed the following five matches, returning as a second-half substitute during the 3–0 victory against Tottenham Hotspur on 14 December.

+Loan return to Aston Villa

+On 28 January 2026, Luiz rejoined Premier League side Aston Villa on loan for the remainder of the season to cover a midfield injury list of Kamara, Tielemans and McGinn.

+The deal reportedly contained an option for Aston Villa to re-sign Luiz permanently at the end of the season for €25M.
+Luiz was part of the Aston Villa team that won their first silverware in 30 years, winning the 2026 UEFA Europa League final, however Aston Villa did not take up the option to re-sign Luiz permanently and he returned to Juventus at the end of the season.